 Justification of Red List Category

-Above the timberline, this species occurs in páramo (high tropical montane grassland) and elfin forest; below, it prefers dense undergrowth at the edge of cloud-forest.
-It is found between 2,800-3,600 m elevation.
-Its diet consists of arthropods, taken from understorey foliage (del Hoyo et al. 2003).
+The species is mostly found between 2,700 and 3,700 m elevation.
+Above the timberline, this species occurs in páramo grassland and elfin forest.
+Below the timberline, it prefers dense undergrowth at the edge of cloud-forest, often with Chusquea bamboo stands; it appears to tolerate considerable habitat disturbance.
+Its diet consists of arthropods, taken from understorey foliage (del Hoyo et al. 2003, Lloyd 2020).

 Conservation Actions Underway